 If the complaint is not resolved at Level Two, the grievant may appeal it to Level Three by presenting a written appeal to the superintendent within five working days after the grievant receives the report from the Compliance Officer, the grievant may request a meeting with the Superintendent.
 The superintendent may request a meeting with the grievant to discuss the appeal.
-The superintendent will render a decision within a reasonable time after the receipt of the written appeal.
-If, in cases of disability grievances at the elementary and secondary level, the issue is not resolved through the grievance process, the parents/guardians have a right to an impartial hearing to resolve the issue.
+A decision will be rendered by the superintendent within a reasonable time after the receipt of the written appeal.
+If, in cases of disability grievances at the elementary and secondary level, the issue is not resolved through the grievance process, the parents have a right to an impartial hearing to resolve the issue.